Smart Mode

 LSP-based – a server that talks to Fleet via the Language Server Protocol

-When you enable smart mode, Fleet launches a particular type of backend depending on the language.
+When you enable Smart Mode, Fleet launches a particular type of backend depending on the language.
 For example, Java is handled by IntelliJ IDEA, whereas Rust support is provided by a LSP server.